kh44key/WhiteBoard-App/README.md

 - **Y**: Redo the last undone action
 - **C**: Clear the whiteboard

----

-## 📄 License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 ## ❤️ Made with love by the team:
 💡 Developed by a passionate team of collaborators:
 - [Saad Ali](https://github.com/kh44key) 🏷